CoLRev-Environment/colrev/docs/source/foundations/cli.rst

    (not declared in any toctree) to remove an unnecessary intermediate page; index.rst instead points directly to the package page.
 DO NOT REMOVE THIS FILE!

-This documentation provides an overview of the cli commands and the corresponding operations.
+This documentation provides an overview of the CLI commands and the corresponding operations.
 The parameters for each command should be stored in the settings.json.

 .. click:: colrev.ui_cli.cli:status
    :prog: colrev status